MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/index.md

 ---
-title: "Platform Features"
+title: "tvOS Platform Features"
-description: "This document links to articles describing the features included in various tvOS releases." ms.prod: xamarin ms.assetid: FB705CAD-B43C-4374-B139-92AB81185429 ms.technology: xamarin-ios
+description: "This document links to articles describing the features included in various tvOS releases.
+It also links to a document that describes the Siri Remote and Bluetooth controllers." ms.prod: xamarin ms.assetid: FB705CAD-B43C-4374-B139-92AB81185429 ms.technology: xamarin-ios